 Second: we have myriad timeline glitches.
 Such as Albus’s perishing “11 years”.
 Dumbledore makes this statement toward the end of the first chapter of PS/SS in response to Minerva’s fussing over the excessive jubilation attendant upon the fall of the Dark Lord.
 He points out that “We’ve had precious little to celebrate for eleven years.”
 He goes on to underline the matter by stating on the following page that for eleven years he has been trying to persuade people to call He-Who-Must-Not-Be-Named by his proper name; Voldemort.

-Never mind that his proper name is “Tom Riddle”.
-Which we don’t find that out until the end of Book 2.
+Never mind that his proper name is “Tom Riddle”, a fact that Albus is perfectly well aware of.
+A fact which we don’t discover until the end of Book 2.
 In retrospect this ought really to have served as a warning that the author had little concern for the veracity of the information she would feed us, both on or off the page.

 Timelines, however are a mess of a whole different magnitude, and one that I’m not going to go into here.
 But the fact that they are such a completely useless bundle of contradictions is a damning indictment against an author who attempts to pretend that this is creating a viable backstory.